 The trek to the actual property was quite long and lined with irrigation ditches.
 I was thinking if anyone was going to fall in, it would be my sister – and sure enough, I was right!
 We finally made it to our picnic spot.
 It was kind of a letdown after walking through lush fields to end up in a dry, dusty, walled-off compound.
 My uncle thought this would be more private, especially with so many women in the group.

 Soon, a group of children from the host family showed up with treats for us: Fresh baked bread, fruits, and later some dessert.
 These kids came back throughout our visit to clean up dishes and ask if we needed anything.
-We met a beautiful little girl with brown hair and blue eyes, and when my mom asked for her name, she surprised all of us with her response – “Victoria.”
+We met a beautiful little girl with brown hair and blue eyes.
+When my mom asked for her name, she surprised all of us with her response – “Victoria”.
 You don’t hear that every day in rural Afghanistan.

 We sat under a berry tree and every time the wind blew, we’d get showered with berries.
 We washed and ate them, and they were delicious!